 Get the advice you need before you make an investment choice or switch investment options.
 You can contact an ANZ Staff Super financial adviser on 1800 000 086 who can give you limited advice on the investment options available and your investment strategy.

-Whether your needs are simple or complex, an ANZ Staff Super financial adviser can help.
+If your needs are simple, an ANZ Staff Super financial adviser can help.

-ANZ Staff Super has an agreement with ANZ under which ANZ’s financial advisers have been engaged to provide members with general or limited personal financial advice about options within ANZ Staff Super over the phone for no extra charge.
-If you require more complex personal advice, you’re given the option of receiving comprehensive personal advice from an ANZ financial adviser and ANZ will charge you a fee for this advice.
+The Trustee of ANZ Staff Super has entered into an agreement with Mercer Financial Advice (Australia) Pty Ltd under which Mercer's financial advisers have been engaged to provide members with general or limited personal financial advice about options available within ANZ Staff Super over the phone for no extra charge.

-Financial planning services are provided by ANZ’s financial advisers under ANZ’s Australian Financial Services Licence number AFSL 234527.
-Any advice provided by ANZ’s financial advisers is not provided or endorsed by the Trustee and is not provided under The Trustee’s AFSL.
+These financial planning services are provided by Mercer Financial Advice (Australia) Pty Ltd ABN 76 153 168 293, AFSL#411766.
+Any advice provided by Mercer's advisers is not provided or endorsed by the Trustee and is not provided under the Trustee’s AFSL.